hitblast/trimsec/README.md

 an option I'd consider - I chose to program a tool that would automate the process for me.

 If you like this tool, **consider starring the repository ✨** on GitHub!
-It really encourages me to build more open-source tools. :D
+It really encourages me to build more open-source tools like this. :D

 ## Usage